-3 US troops killed in ambush in Niger
+3 Green Berets killed in ambush in Niger

 The US military has largely played a supporting role, providing intelligence, surveillance and reconnaissance assets in support French forces operating in Mali and Niger.
 The French operation involves thousands of French troops as well as forces from Germany, Mali, Niger and other countries in the region.

-"US forces are in Niger to provide training and security assistance to the Nigerien Armed Forces, including support for intelligence, surveillance and reconnaissance efforts, in their efforts to target violent extremist organizations in the region," Falvo said, adding "one aspect of that is training, advising and assisting the Nigeriens in order to increase their ability to bring stability and security to their people."
+"US forces are in Niger to provide training and security assistance to the Nigerien Armed Forces, including support for intelligence, surveillance and reconnaissance efforts, in their efforts to target violent extremist organizations in the region," said US Navy Lt.
+Cmdr.
+Anthony Falvo, a spokesman for US Africa Command, adding, "one aspect of that is training, advising and assisting the Nigeriens in order to increase their ability to bring stability and security to their people."

 Wednesday's attack comes after US drones struck ISIS fighters in neighboring Libya twice in a week in late September.